The extraordinary story of a very ordinary little cup.

-The other men continued to chase the wagon, the driver urging his beasts to greater speed, the wagon wheels wobbling dangerously, and the wagon jostling on the rough road, leaving the injured man laying groaning in the mud of the road behind.
+The other men continued to chase the wagon, the driver urging his beasts to greater speed, the wagon wheels wobbling dangerously, and the wagon jostling on the rough road, leaving the injured man lying groaning in the mud of the road behind.
 They could not lose the wagon.
-If they did not rob it their families would not eat.
+If they did not rob it, their families would not eat.

 The little tin cup wobbled and rolled about the seat, finally rolling off and bouncing against the edge of the wagon side.
 It fell to the ground, bouncing and rolling, at last coming to rest in the dirt.
 It lay there in the mud, spattered and dirty, sporting a little dent but not shattered or cracked.

 The door to the little shack creaked open.
-The old woman warming herself by a tiny starving fire looked up hopeful, yet a little afraid.
+The older woman warming herself by a tiny starving fire looked up hopeful, yet a little afraid.

-The old man shuffled in, closed the door behind him, and slowly peeled his coat off with arthritis stricken fingers.
-He walked over to the old woman, who looked up at him warmly from her chair.
+The older man shuffled in, closed the door behind him, and slowly peeled his coat off with arthritis-stricken fingers.
+He walked over to the older woman, who looked up at him warmly from her chair.

-“Happy birthday, Mother,” his voice cracked as he leaned over to give his wife a kiss on the forehead.
-Carefully, he pulled out the little tin cup and presented it to her as though it were something very valuable and fine.
+“Happy birthday, Mother,” his voice cracked as he leaned over to kiss his wife on the forehead.
+Carefully, he pulled out the little tin cup and presented it to her as though it were something precious and fine.

-The old woman stared at the little tin cup.
-It was a rather plain looking little tin cup, dirty and sporting a little dent and kind of ugly, but it would not shatter or crack like the pretty little fancy painted teacups.
-She smiled warmly up at the old man, hugging his arm tight.
+The older woman stared at the little tin cup.
+It was a rather plain-looking little tin cup, dirty and sporting a little dent and kind of ugly, but it would not shatter or crack like the pretty little fancy painted teacups.
+She smiled warmly up at the older man, hugging his arm tight.
 He helped her struggle out of the chair.
 She shuffled over to the sink, picked up a worn little tea towel, wetted it, and cleaned the little cup with careful love.
-When she was done, she gently set the cup upon the shelf beside some pretty little fancy painted cracked and chipped teacups.
+She gently set the cup upon the shelf beside some pretty little fancy painted cracked and chipped teacups when she was done.

 “I’m hurrying, I’m hurrying,” the other brother spat back as he urgently ransacked the little shack, desperate to find something to eat.
-Searching the shelf of mismatched cups in case something lay hidden there, he accidentally knocked a pretty little fancy painted teacup off the shelf.
-It tumbled as if in slow motion as the two boys eyes watched the delicate little cup’s fall in horror.
+Searching the shelf of mismatched cups if something lay hidden there, he accidentally knocked a pretty little fancy painted teacup off the shelf.
+It tumbled as if in slow motion as the two boys’ eyes watched the delicate little cups fall in horror.
 It shattered when it hit the floor.
-They stared at it mesmerized.
+They stared at it, mesmerized.